 Glenelg reef restoration

-We’re also planning to build two more reefs in South Australia.
-Off the shores of Onkaparinga and Kangaroo Island.
-Not only will the restored reefs improve the health of the Gulf through more fish, cleaner water and increased biodiversity, they will also benefit the community and local economy through the creation of jobs during construction and increasing opportunities for recreation and tourism into the future.
+The restored reefs will improve the health of the Gulf through more fish, cleaner water and increased biodiversity, they will also benefit the community and local economy through the creation of jobs during construction and increasing opportunities for recreation and tourism.

 Windara Reef, off the coast of Yorke Peninsula in Gulf St Vincent, was the first reef to be rebuilt in South Australia.
 To date, the 20 hectare reef is the largest restored shellfish reef in the Southern Hemisphere.